 - Nerve transmission

-- The movement of nutrients into cells and waste out of cells
+- Movement of nutrients into cells and waste out of cells

 A diet with a healthy amount of potassium can counteract sodium’s harmful effects on blood pressure.
 (21) Unfortunately, most people in the United States consume less potassium than is recommended.
 Individuals with certain health conditions, such as inflammatory bowel disease, Crohn’s disease, and ulcerative colitis, as well as those taking laxatives or diuretics are more likely to have a potassium deficiency.
 (13)